iPayOS/ipayos-web-client-demo/README.md

 * nccReference
 * responseText

+### NCC CARD INIT Request
+This message will be sent from client to NCC to initiate the card storing request.
+Following parameters will be used to generate this message :
+* clientId
+* token
+* secret
+* requestType = "NCC_CARD_INIT"
+* cardName
+* cardType
+* msisdn
+* email
+* clientReference
+* redirectUrl

+#### NCC CARD INIT Response
+This will contain following parameters :
+* status
+* statusDescription
+* data

+And Data will have following details :
+* requestId
+* paymentPageUrl

+### NCC CARD COMPLETE Request
+This message will be sent from client to NCC to complete the payment request.
+Following parameters will be used to generate this message :
+* clientId
+* token
+* secret
+* requestType = "NCC_CARD_COMPLETE"
+* requestId

+#### NCC CARD COMPLETE Response
+This will contain following parameters :
+* status
+* statusDescription
+* data

+And Data will have following details :
+* nccReference
+* responseText
+* cardType
+* CardNumber
+* cardExpiry
+* cardToken

+### NCC PAYAMENT DIRECT Request
+This message will be sent from client to NCC to do direct payment using stored card (cardToken) request.
+Following parameters will be used to generate this message :
+* clientId
+* token
+* secret
+* requestType = "NCC_PAYMENT_DIRECT"
+* transactionAmount
+* cardToken
+* clientReference

+#### NCC PAYAMENT DIRECT Response
+This will contain following parameters :
+* status
+* statusDescription
+* data

+And Data will have following details :
+* nccReference
+* responseText

 ## Test credit card details
 Following TEST credit card can be used to test your integration.
 * Card No : 4564456445644564